beryxz/unifi-webex-dl/README.md

 ### Download a recording - STEP 2a

-If the response of the previous step doesn't contains `recordingpasswordcheck`, the recording doesn't need a password and you can skip to [STEP 3](#download-a-recording---step-3) as if you already made the post request.
+If the response of the previous step doesn't contains `recordingpasswordcheck`, the recording doesn't need a password and you can skip to [STEP 3](#download-a-recording---step-3).

 Otherwise follow along...

 Get all `name` and `values` attributes from the input tags.

-Note that you may need to change `firstEntry` to false since the js does it here:
+Note that you may need to change `firstEntry` to false since the js does it there:

 ```js
 document.forms[0].firstEntry.value=false;